-Described by one of Texas' premier law firms as a "real go-getter who is tenacious and effective," Barry is a favorite choice among Texas executives, professionals, employees and employers.
-In 2006, Barry earned the distinction of being named by D Magazine as one of the “Best Lawyers under 40 in Dallas."
-More recently, Texas’ top lawyers named Barry a “Texas Super Lawyer Rising Star” in employment litigation for representing employees.
+Described by one of Texas' premier law firms as a "real go-getter who is tenacious and effective," Barry consistently ranks as a favorite choice among individuals and small businesses confronted with a workplace dispute.
+In 2006, Barry earned the distinction of being named as one of D Magazine's “Best Lawyers under 40 in Dallas."
+Texas lawyers named Barry a “Texas Super Lawyer Rising Star” for employment litigation in 2009, 2010, 2011, 2012, and 2013.

-Before opening his Dallas, Texas employment law firm, Barry represented some of the nation's leading employers for two of Texas' largest law firms.
-During this period, Barry observed that employees often didn't receive the same zealous representation that their cases deserved.
-Executives, professionals, managers, and other Texas employees couldn't retain the large law firms due to the law firms’ ethical conflicts and the huge fees those firms demand.
-At the same time, he found that many traditional plaintiffs’ employment law firms accepted too many cases, staffed cases with a virtual "revolving-door" of inexperienced lawyers, and didn't offer clients the attention and personalized client experience their disputes deserved.
+Before opening his Dallas, Texas employment law firm, Barry represented some of the nation's most prominent employers for two of Texas' largest law firms.
+During this time, Barry observed that employees often didn't receive the kind of zealous representation that their cases deserved.
+Executives, professionals, managers, and other Texas employees couldn't retain the large law firms that their employers used due to the law firms’ conflicts and the huge fees those firms demanded.
+At the same time, he saw that many traditional plaintiffs employment law firms accepted too many cases, staffed matters with a virtual revolving-door of inexperienced lawyers, or simply didn't offer clients the level of sophistication and attention their disputes deserved.

-Barry opened his Dallas, Texas employment law firm to offer Texas employees and small employers an employment practice with a large law firm's depth and sophistication and the cost structure, accessibility, and personalized attention of a small practice.
-Barry's "client-first" approach is evident in all areas of his practice.
-Barry—not a secretary, paralegal, or junior lawyer—returns all client telephone calls.
-While many employment law practices train their young associates on the client's dollar, Barry personally manages and litigates each case.
+Barry opened his employment law firm in 2004 to offer employees and small businesses an employment practice with a large law firm's depth and sophistication and the cost structure, accessibility, and personalized attention of a small firm.
+Barry's client-first approach is evident in almost all areas of his practice.
+Barry—not a secretary, paralegal, or junior lawyer—returns all client telephone calls and e-mails and always within 24 hours--often a lot sooner.
+While many employment law practices train their young associates on their clients' time, Barry personally manages and litigates each case.

 J.D., The University of Texas School of Law